 Question: "When can I sign up my child for coverage under a child-only individual health insurance plan?"

 Answer: The answer is going to vary depending on your state.
-See the chart above.
 Some states have instituted annual or biannual enrollment periods.
 Others have instituted floating enrollment periods that may depend on your child's date of birth.